csenger/contentlet/docs/source/index.rst

 provider with name ``name``.

 .. warning::
-    Temlate should have access for repoze.bfg request object via `request` variable.
+    Temlate should have access for Pyramid request object via `request` variable.
 It can be done via passing current request from views or using renderers, which automatically do that.